Slovenia to Croatia – simply sensational

 And I have a cup of wine with a “Batman” cup watching the sunset of Novigrad, Croatia

-We end up having lovely neighbours and share dinner with them one night too, and camp for 3 nights.
+We end up having lovely neighbors and share dinner with them one night too, and camp for 3 nights.

 There is so much to do, and it is a resort with kids clubs, pools, and trampolines.